kriskowal/q/examples/async-generators/README.md

 effectively equivalent to ``await`` or ``defer`` syntax as supported by languages like Go and, reportedly, C#3.

-Generator functions are presently only supported by SpiderMonkey, but they are (with some changes) on standards track, and very similar down to details to generators in Python.
+Generator functions are presently on the standards track for ES6.
+As of May 2013, they are only fully supported by bleeding edge V8, which hasn't made it out to a released Chromium yet but will probably be in Chromium 29.
+Generators have been in SpiderMonkey for years, but in an older pre-standard form based on Python's design.
+The Traceur transpiler also still uses Python-style generators, which were part of an older ES6 draft.

+Q's ``async`` function supports both kinds of generators.
+These examples will use the ES6 style.
+See the examples and notes in [js-1.7](js-1.7/) for more on getting these to work with SpiderMonkey.

-    function count() {
+    function* count() {
         var i = 0;
         while (true) {
             yield i++;